silentDoc/processing_gfx/NoiseTheory/valuenoise.md

 Value noise is a very simple approach to generate **coherent randomness**, it opened up a lot of possibilities in computer graphics, from procedural generation to improvements on textures, cinema special effects, etc.

+Value noise relies on the following elements:

+- Lattice points that are evenly distanced along our space
+- Random values that are assigned to each lattice point
+- Each non lattice point gets its value from the interpolation of the values of the lattice points that enclose it.
+- Any interpolation method should work, but one that provides smooth results will yield better final noise.

+We have also seen the concepts of wavelength and amplitude of noise, and that several noise functions can be composed to provide a more sofisticated end result.

 The value noise is probably the easier one to implement and understand, and its basics should be useful to proceed to **Perlin noise** which is probably the _de facto standard_ that most shaders and programs provide.

 [Back to noise index](readme.md)